johnae/spook/README.md

 ### The Spookfile

-The Spookfile can be initialized (with an example for a Rails app) like this:
+The Spookfile can, as mentioned above, be initialized (with an example for a Rails app) like this:

 ```
 cd /to/your/project
 spook -i
 ```

 This file is written as [moonscript](https://github.com/leafo/moonscript) and maps files to other files among other things.
+It understands a simple
+DSL as well as just straight moonscript for additional things.

 A functional example of mapping etc via the Spookfile (for a rails app in this case) might be: